-In addition to statistics, no more than 11 units in the major may be lower-division psychology units.
-At least 29 units must be upperdivision psychology (SSU courses numbered 300 or higher).
+The major consists of at least 40 units in psychology plus a course in statistics, which may be taken in either a psychology or mathematics department.
+Of these units, at least 34 must be upper-division units (courses numbered 300 or higher at SSU; numbering at other institutions may differ).
+Most students take a statistics course that can also be used for the General Education area B requirement.
 All courses for the major must be taken for a grade if this is offered, and must be passed with a grade of C or better.
-A maximum of 8 units may be taken credit / no credit in the major-this includes internships and special studies courses.
-Psychology GE courses count for the major as well as for GE.
-(Psy 250, 302, 303 and 325.)
+A maximum of 12 units of Special Studies and Internship may be taken credit/no credit in the major.

-Required Courses for the Major
+Required Courses for the Major Include: